sailfish009/maskrcnn-benchmark/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name maskrcnn_benchmark -y conda activate maskrcnn_benchmark
+conda create --name mydl -y
+conda activate mydl

 # this installs the right pip and dependencies for the fresh python
 conda install ipython pip

-# maskrcnn_benchmark and coco api dependencies
+# mydl and coco api dependencies
 pip install ninja yacs cython matplotlib tqdm opencv-python

 # follow PyTorch installation in https://pytorch.org/get-started/locally/